Hacker0x01/docs.hackerone.com/docs/programs/embedded-submissions-form.md

 ><i>Note: The url within the script contains a UUID (e.g. 25ab901d-7cea-481b-8ac2-c16b7d10d577).
 This UUID is used by the embedded page to grant users access to submit reports to your program.
 Any user with access to the UUID will be able to submit reports.
 It’s important that you're careful with disclosing this UUID if you want to restrict access to submissions.</i>

 ### How It Works
-Once the integration has been set up, the HackerOne [report submission form](/hackers/submitting-reports.html) can be accessed directly on your site.
+Once the integration has been set up, the HackerOne report submission form can be accessed directly on your site.
+Hackers don't need to access your HackerOne policy page to submit reports, but they can access the report form right from your site.
+Check out [monday.com's embedded submission form](monday.com/security/form/) as an example.

 When hackers submit reports through the embedded form, the form automatically detects if a hacker is signed in to HackerOne and allows them to submit a report.
 If a hacker isn’t a member or signed in, they can provide their email in the email field to receive status updates on their report.